-TSPSC TRT PET Syllabus, Exam Pattern, Content for Teachers Recruitment Test 2017, TSPSC TRT Physical Education Teacher Syllabus, Exam Pattern, Content, TSPSC TRT PET Scheme of Exam, TSPSC Teachers Recruitment Test PET Syllabus, Exam pattern, Content.
-TS TRT PET Syllabus, Exam pattern, Content.
+TSPSC TRT PET Syllabus Exam Pattern, TSPSC TRT Physical Education Teacher Syllabus, Exam Pattern, Content, TSPSC TRT PET Scheme of Exam, TSPSC Teachers Recruitment Test PET Syllabus, Exam Pattern, Content.
+TS TRT PET Syllabus, Exam Pattern, Content.

 PHYSICAL EDUCATION TEACHER:

 Duration: 3 Hours